-Some of the speakers from past VISIT HOTH events
+Some of the speakers from past HOTH events

 Former Chief executive officer at 20th Century Fox Norway back in 1979 when they filmed The Empire Strikes Back at Finse (Hoth).
 He also was the one that suggested Finse as the location for the Iceplanet.

-Telling the story about why this particular spot in Norway was chosen for ﬁlming Empire and ﬁlming — and he reminisces about ﬁlming in the harsh conditions of that legendary March shoot in 1979.
+Bjørn telling the story about why this particular spot in Norway was chosen for ﬁlming Empire — and he reminisces about ﬁlming in the harsh conditions of that legendary March shoot in 1979.

-The hotel itself (Finse 1222) and the environs are synonymous with Star Wars lore as various scenes were ﬁlmed here.
+The hotel itself (Finse 1222) and the environs are synonymous with Star Wars lore as various scenes were ﬁlmed there.
 Crew members and Norwegian producer Bjørn Jacobsen hosted a tour, pointing out different ﬁlming locations / anecdotes.
-Where Luke witnesses the vision of Ben Kenobi and Han slices the tauntaun open to save Luke in the environs of the hotel as well as where Luke was dragged by the Wampa.
-Also, where he ascended on a tow cable into the underbelly of an AT AT.
+Where Luke witnesses the vision of Ben Kenobi and Han Solo slices the Tauntaun open to save Luke in the environs of the hotel as well as where Luke was dragged by the Wampa.
+Also, where he ascended on a tow cable into the underbelly of an AT-AT.

 Craig Miller was Director of Fan Relations for Lucasfilm from 1977–1980.
 He created and oversaw the Official Star Wars Fan Club.